sebinbenjamin/mary-m1-temp/README.md

 - Ctrl + Click the link in your terminal http://localhost:5173/marketing-association.nz to view it in your browser.

 ###  Other Information:

+- The page will reload when you make changes.
 - Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh